joannapuno/SAIT-HTML-S-CSS-Projects/README.md

 ------Tools-------
 ```
-In this project, we are creating static Web pages using:
+In this module, we are creating static Web pages using:
 * HTML + CSS
 * Using preprocessors such as SCSS
 * Bootstrap